 Towards a world without nuclear weapons

-CND is lobbying the British government to sign the treaty and work towards the global elimination of nuclear weapons.
+CND is lobbying the British government to sign and ratify the treaty and work towards the global elimination of nuclear weapons.
+The UK can sign up prior to disarming if it removes its nuclear weapons from operational status and agrees a transition plan for disarmament.

 Legal obligation to disarm